Men's health and TRT for Long Beach. Sixteen miles down the 405, when 'closer' hasn't worked.

 Reading the two apart is most of the work.
 Once the cortisol curve is unwound and the sleep picture gets accurate attention, the protocol that actually fits the patient gets a lot smaller — and a lot more effective — than the protocol any prior provider wrote based on the testosterone number alone.

-And TRT isn’t the only conversation worth having — for Long Beach men over 40, ED is often the earliest signal of cardiovascular or metabolic disease, and the evaluation here looks at the cause first.
+The drive from Long Beachbuys continuity: one doctor — Dr. Castellano, board-certified in Family Medicine, three decades in — reading your trend line across visits, not a provider meeting your chart cold.
+And TRT isn’t the only conversation worth having; for Long Beach men over 40, ED is often the earliest signal of cardiovascular or metabolic disease, and the evaluation here looks at the cause first.

 The questions Long Beach patients ask most before the first visit.